nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 We can see the **User-Agent: Mozilla/5.0 (X11; Linux x86_64; rv:68.0) Gecko/20100101 Firefox/68.0**

-Let's send this request to Burpsuite Repeater so that we can automate the process of changing the user-agent field.
+Let's send this request to Burpsuite **Repeater** so that we can automate the process of changing the user-agent field.
 From the webpage, we know that there is an agent called **'Agent R'**.
 However, trying that, it seems like nothing happens:

 ![screenshot5](../assets/images/agent_sudo/screenshot5.png)

 After trying a couple of variations, I realized that we were supposed to change the field to just the letter **'R'**:

 ![screenshot6](../assets/images/agent_sudo/screenshot6.png)

+From the response (shown above), we can see that there is now a new message that pops up.

 Thus, to access the agent's pages, we just have to change the user-agent to the agent's codename/letter accordingly.
 It is also mentioned that there are 25 employees.
 Minus 'R', that would account for the rest of the English alphabet.
 Does that mean that every letter has an existing agent page?